aroojz1/aroojz1.github.io/about.md

 I aspire to become a Product Manager, as I believe my strengths align with the cross-functional and vision-driven nature of the position.
 I seek to combine the technical skills and knowledge gained from my B.S. with my work experience in business and my background in technology.

 I am an avid football fan and a sports enthusiast in general.
-I love solo travel and enjoy hiking and fishing as hobbies.
+I love solo travel and enjoy hiking and pickleball as hobbies.